+A minimum of 15 contact hours per week will be divided into lectures, seminars, and practical sessions in the first year.
+In subsequent years scheduled contact will vary depending on the modules you select but is typically around 12 hours per week.
+Students are expected to dedicate at least two to three hours of independent study per contact hour.
 The second year also contains an option for students to study abroad for a term or complete an industry placement to achieve credits towards their degree.
-In addition, students are expected to dedicate at least two to three hours of independent study per contact hour.
+There is an optional placement year after year two in which students can work within the industry either in the UK or abroad.
 The final year of the programme is spent predominately in industry combined with block teaching periods to facilitate the development of core industry and personal attributes required to secure a career within the agricultural sector.
 Trips are offered in a number of key modules to give the students a better understanding of the industry.
 Some modules may bring in guest lecturers to provide topical and industry-relevant talks.